-I am a Marie Curie IOF postdoctoral fellow (return phase) at The Experimental Virtual Environments (EVENT) Lab for Neuroscience and Technology, Universitat de Barcelona (UB).
-The outgoing phase of my fellowship was at the CNRS-AIST JRL (Joint Robotics Laboratory) at the National Institute of Advanced Industrial Science and Technology (AIST) in Japan (2014-2016).
+Before that, I was a Marie Curie IOF postdoctoral fellow (2014-17) at The Experimental Virtual Environments (EVENT) Lab for Neuroscience and Technology, Universitat de Barcelona (return phase) and at the CNRS-AIST JRL (Joint Robotics Laboratory), National Institute of Advanced Industrial Science and Technology (AIST), Japan (outgoing phase).

-Previously, I was a Fulbright postdoctoral scholar at Virtual Human Interaction Lab, Stanford University (CA).
+Previously, I was a Fulbright postdoctoral scholar at Virtual Human Interaction Lab, Stanford University (2012-14).

-My area of expertise is Communication and Media Psychology applied to advanced communication technologies.
-I study self-representation in mediated embodiment.
-Specifically, I examine the psychological transformations resulting from experiences of avatar embodiment in virtual reality and in humanoid robots.
-I am particularly interested in developing and promoting the positive uses of these technologies, which I conceive as fascinating tools for social change.
+My area of expertise is Media Psychology applied to cutting-edge technologies.
+Principally, I work with social robots and virtual reality.
+I am particularly interested in developing and promoting the positive uses of these technologies, which I conceive as fascinating tools for social and psychological change.